ayush9h/purple-audience/README.md

 **Step 6:** Open MongoDB Compass on your system and click on connect button.

-**Step 7:** Fill the form in newsletter section and the register yourself form.
-You should be able to see the data on Compass and corresponding toast icon.
+**Step 7:** Register, Login, and Logout functionality included in ContextAPI in React.

 ## Tech Stack